Switzerland · tool

 Zürcher Geschnetzeltes

-Thinly sliced veal sautéed in a creamy white wine sauce with mushrooms, typically served with Rösti (shredded fried potatoes).
-While named for Zurich, it's a ubiquitous and beloved dish throughout the region.
+Thinly sliced veal in a creamy white wine and mushroom sauce, traditionally served with Rösti (shredded and fried potatoes).
+While originating from Zurich, it's a beloved dish throughout German-speaking Switzerland.

 Rösti